dadrian/tldr.fail/index.md

 Future quantum computers pose a risk to current Internet traffic through store-then-decrypt attacks, in which attackers harvest encrypted sensitive information now, and then decrypt it later, once quantum computers exist.
-Mitigating this threat requires deploying a postquantum key exchange mechanism _now_.
+Mitigating this threat requires deploying a post-quantum key exchange mechanism _now_.

 ## What about authentication?

 Quantum computers are capable of breaking the digital signature algorithms used for authenticating digital communications today.
-Postquantum signature algorithms exist, but still have performance issues that make them difficult to integrate into existing authentication systems, such as HTTPS certificates (X.509).
+Post-quantum signature algorithms exist, but still have performance issues that make them difficult to integrate into existing authentication systems, such as HTTPS certificates (X.509).
 Luckily, unlike key exchange, the risk to authentication from a quantum computer requires a quantum computer to actually exist, since connections are authenticated in realtime.
 The store-then-decrypt attack does not apply to authentication algorithms.

-This means the migration to postquantum secure authentication algorithms is less urgent than key exchange.
+This means the migration to post-quantum secure authentication algorithms is less urgent than key exchange.
 Due to the slow moving nature of the authentication ecosystems on the Internet, such as the Web PKI, it is important to start this migration soon.
 However, there is no urgent threat to authentication, like